crunchy-devops/jenkins-pic/JMETER.md

 menu Add -> Listener->  View Results Tree

 Click on Response Assertion
-In Pattern to Test  click Add and enter AFIP
+In Pattern to Test  click Add and enter bonjour
 Click on HTTP Request
 In Server Name or IP: < vm_ip_address>
-Port Number : 8090
+Port Number : 30190
-Path: /webapp
+Path: /petclinic
 Click on View Results Tree
-and press the green triangle in the menu bar
+Save this file to your project directory and press the green triangle in the menu bar

 Add the JMeter global variables in the test plan screen
 Click on Add , click on the left part of the line, type IP
 in right part of a line type ${__P(IP,<our_ip>)}
 Click again on Add, click on the left part of the line, type PORT
-in right part of a line type ${__P(PORT,8090)}
+in right part of a line type ${__P(PORT,30190)}

 ![Jmeter_TestPlan_variables](screenshots/test_plan_variables.png)